crazzycoder77/jedis/programmer-string{id}:GET.md

-**Programmer String Post**
+**Programmer String Get**
 ----
-This method saves programmer as a serialized byte to the redis
+This method gets programmer as a serialized byte to the redis

 * **URL**